finos/common-cloud-controls/delivery-tooling/CCC.ObjStor_2024.09.md

 ### CCC.TH05 - Actors in known dangerous regions attempt to access data

-The service is deployed in a region with known geopolitical risks.
+**Description:** The service is deployed in a region with known geopolitical risks.
 An attacker in that region may attempt to access the resource by exploiting privileged network access or other vulnerabilities.

 **Related Features:**